Frequency-Club-RVCE/Ultrasonic-sensor/README.md

 # Ultrasonic-sensor
-For HC SR-04 Ultrasonic Module with Arduino
+For HC SR-04 Ultrasonic Module with Arduino/Raspberry-Pi